 The purpose of skills assessment is to match the academic readiness of the incoming student with the academic requirements of the curriculum.
-Based on assessment information, a student may be placed directly into college-level English, math, computer or other courses or into one of the pre-curriculum courses that are designed to prepare the student for successful entry into his/her chosen field of study.
-Students who provide official transcripts showing completion of certain high school courses with a satisfactory unweighted GPA, associate degree, or higher English, mathematics, and computer courses may be exempt from all or part of the academic or computer skills assessment.
-Acceptable scores less than three years old on the SAT or ACT may also qualify the applicant for placement into college level English or math courses without further assessment.
-DCCC does not retain assessment scores and records more than three years old.
+Based on assessment information, a student may be placed directly into college-level English, Math, computer or other courses or into one of the pre-curriculum courses that are designed to prepare the student for successful entry into his/her chosen field of study.
+Students who provide official high school transcripts, less than five years old, showing completion of certain courses with a satisfactory unweighted GPA may not be required to take any skills assessments.
+Also, students who provide official college transcripts showing completion of college-level English, math, or computer classes, or the completion of a Bachelor's degree may be exempt from all of part of the skills assessment.
+Acceptable scores less than five years old on the SAT or ACT may also qualify the applicant for placement into college level English or math courses without further assessment.
+DCCC does not retain assessment scores and records more than five years.